Perfect for fall, these Pumpkin Pretzels are an adorable sweet and salty treat! They’re easy to make with only 3 ingredients!

 I absolutely love fall themed foods and the kids and I love to make chocolate dipped treats, like these Spiderweb Cookies we made together a couple years ago.
 Those were a big hit, so I’m always brainstorming other easy fall and Halloween recipes we can make together.

-These chocolate covered pretzel pumpkins are a great treat to make with the kids!
+These chocolate covered Halloween pretzels are a great treat to make with the kids!
 I handle the melting, they handle the decorating.

-- Green Chocolate Chips or Candy Melts — You could also use green Sixlets candies or green jelly beans cut in half
+- Green Chocolate Candy – You could use green M&Ms, Sixlets candies, green candy melts, or green jelly beans cut in half.

 Kitchen Tools Used

-Cover a cutting board or cookie sheet with parchment paper or a silicone baking mat.
-We love silicone baking mats because they’re washable and reusable — and nothing sticks to them at all!
-One of my favorite kitchen tools!
+- Cover a cutting board or cookie sheet with parchment paper or a silicone baking mat.
+We love silicone baking mats because they’re washable and reusable – and nothing sticks to them at all!

-Place the orange candy melts or pumpkin spice chips in a microwave safe bowl.
-Heat for 20 seconds and stir.
-Reheat for 20 more seconds and stir again.
-Repeat as needed until completely melted and smooth.
+- Place the each color of candy melts in a separate microwave safe bowl.
+Heat one bowl at a time for 20 seconds and stir.
+Continue microwaving in 20 second intervals, stirring between, until melted and smooth.

-Dip each pretzel into the melted chocolate and turn to coat completely.
-You can use a fork for this, or even chopsticks.
-I find chopsticks to be easiest!
+- Dip each pretzel twist in melted orange chocolate or orange candy melts.
+You can use a fork for this, a candy dipping tool (like shown in the photos) or even chopsticks.

-Allow the pretzels to dry completely before serving or storing.
-This can take 30 minutes to and hour, but you can also speed up the process by placing the baking sheet in the fridge.
+- Drying Time – Allow the pretzels to dry completely before serving or storing.
+This can take 30 minutes to and hour, but you can also speed up the process by placing the baking sheet in the freezer for 10-15 minutes.

 - Jack Skellington Pull-Apart Cupcakes